|Number of Traditional Undergraduates||2,158|

 Please identify any notable public recognition of your institution’s academic quality in the last three years, such as rankings, awards, etc.

 Since 1998, U.S. News & World Report’s “America’s Best Colleges” guide has ranked Franciscan University in the elite “top tier” of Midwestern universities.
+In the 2019 edition, Franciscan was ranked 11th out of 165 Midwest universities.
 Each year since 2011, Kiplinger Personal Finance Magazine has ranked Franciscan in its top 100 “best values” in private higher education in the nation for “high-quality academics as well as affordable costs.”
-For our excellent academics and conservative environment, Young America’s Foundation rates Franciscan one of the top 15 conservative colleges in the nation, calling us a “dynamic Catholic university” that “lives by a conservative intellectual and social philosophy based on the strong liberal arts tradition and the teachings of the Catholic Church.”

 Additional Academic Quality information, clarification or description (optional)